marina-or-not/portfolio/content/portfolio/cold.md

 <!--more-->

 Directing, camera, editing.
-Цith Julia Vavra, Karina Villafan, Johhan Rosenberg, Andreas Hannes.
+With Julia Vavra, Karina Villafan, Johhan Rosenberg, Andreas Hannes.
+Advisors: Marta Popivoda, Ward ten Voorde, Bruno Listopad.

 /if there were feelings instead of water in the ocean, and people were some fish in it, i would become a bubble of air coming to the surface when they endeavour to communicate/